 As IP address, subnet mask, gateway and DNS enter‘0.0.0.0‘.
 The port number is chosen any number between 8000 and 9000 and then press ‘SAVE’.
 The ReMI is then assigned a fixed IP address from the Router.
 With the IP server scanner, you can then retrieve the IP address assigned by the router.

-“DASHBOARD” on this page you have the possibility to select 2 meters and from these you will get continuous update of current power, consumption and moving graphs.
+“DASHBOARD” on this home page you have the ability to select 2 meters via the dropdown menus and from these you will then get continuous updates of current power, consumption and rolling graphs.

-IMPORTANT: do NOT use commas, NO MIN characters, special characters but ONLY integers in the number input fields otherwise you risk corrupting the database and need to reset to factory settings ( see manual).
+IMPORTANT: do NOT use commas, NO MIN characters, NO special characters but ONLY integers in the input fields for numbers otherwise you risk corrupting the database and need to reset to factory settings ( see manual RESET 253 ).
+You can recognize a mutilated database because ‘NaN‘ appears in some input fields.
+In this case, you need to reset the database by entering the number 253 at GAS and WATER input field in the setup page ( see also FAQ reset 253)

 “DETAILS” you get to see all set log channels with meter readings and graphs.